 According to Berenson, what types of skills should be learned in each phase of treatment?

-In what three ways is involvement in the recovery activities critical not only to the addict but to the family members?
+In what the ways is involvement in the recovery activities critical not only to the addict but to the family members?

 Not all children living in drug-involved families suffer negative consequences such as abuse and neglect, particularly those who experience compensatory caregiving.
 However, what do these children often experience by the time they reach school age?

-What are the four core domains of the Nurturing Program?
+What are the core domains of the Nurturing Program?

-What are the three major challenges in parent training interventions with high-risk parents?
+What are the major challenges in parent training interventions with high-risk parents?

 Why are men 10 times more likely to enter treatment than women, have longer lengths of stay, and have greater rates of treatment completion?